-For many of the shortcomings of justice in our country our people as a whole are themselves to blame, and the judges and juries merely bear their share together with the public as a whole.
-It is discreditable to us as a people that there should be difficulty in convicting murderers, or in bringing to justice men who as public servants have been guilty of corruption, or who have profited by the corruption of public servants.
-The result is equally unfortunate, whether due to hairsplitting technicalities in the interpretation of law by judges, to sentimentality and class consciousness on the part of juries, or to hysteria and sensationalism in the daily press.
-For much of this fallure of justice no responsibility whatever lies on rich men as such.
-We who make up the mass of the people cannot shift the responsibility from ou own shoulders.
-But there is an important part of the failure w...ch has specially to do with inability to hold to proper account men of wealth who mulated by a few individuals of recent years, in what has amounted to a so as regards some of these individuals made possible only by the improper use of the modern corporation.
-A certain type of modern corporation, with its officers and agents, its many issues of securities, and its constant consolida-tion with allied undertakings, finally becomes an instrument so complex to contain a greater number of ments that, under various judicial de-cisions, lend themselves to fraud and oppression than any device yet evolved the human brain.
-Corporations are necessary instruments of modern busi-They have been permitted secome a menace largely because the people have worked slowly in providing for adequate control over them.
-Our great clusters of trusts and fabulously wealthy multimillionaires, employ the very best lawyers they can obtain to pick flaws in statutes after their passage; but they also employ a class secret agents who seek, under the advice of experts, to render hostile legisla ion innocuous by making it unonstitutional, often through the insertion of what appear on their face to be drastic and sweeping provisions against the interests of the parties inspiring them; while the demagogues, the rupt creatures who introduce black mailing schemes to "strike" corpora tions, and all who demand extreme and undesirably radical, measure show themselves to be the worst enemies of the very public whose loud-mouthed champions they profess to be.
-Real damage has been done by manifold and conflicting interpretations o. the interstate commerce law.
-Con-trol over the great corporations doing interstate business can be effective only if it is vested with full power in an administrative department, a branch of the federal executive, carrying out a federal law; it can never be effective to divided responsibility is left in both the states and the nation; it can never be effective if left in the hands of the courts to be decided by lawsuits.
+The huge wealth that has been accumulated by a few individuals of recent years, in what has amounted to a social and industrial revolution, has been as regards some of these individuals made possible only by the improper use of the modern corporation.
+A certain type of modern corporation, with its officers and agents, its many issues of securities, and its constant consolidation with allied undertakings, finally becomes an instrument so complex as to contain a greater number of elements that, under various judicial decisions, lend themselves to fraud and oppression than any device yet evolved in the human brain.
+Corporations are necessary instruments of modern business.
+They have been permitted to become a menace largely because the governmental representatives of the people have worked slowly in providing for adequate control over them.
+Our great clusters of corporations, huge trusts and fabulously wealthy multimillionaires, employ the very best lawyers they can obtain to pick flaws in statutes after their passage; but they also employ a class of secret agents who seek, under the advice of experts, to render hostile legisla.ion innocuous by making it unconstitutional, often through the insertion of what appear on their face to be drastic and sweeping provisions against the interests of the parties inspiring them; while the demagogues, the corrupt creatures who introduce blackmailing schemes to "strike" corporations, and all who demand extreme and undesirably radical, measures, show themselves to be the worst ene mies of the very public whose loudmouthed champions they profess to be Real damage has been done by the manifold and conflicting interpretations or the interstate commerce law.
+Control over the great corporations doing interstate business can be effective only if it is vested with full power in an administrative department, a branch of the federal executive, carrying out a federal law: it can never be effective if a divided responsibility is left in both the states and the nation; it can never be effective if left in the hands of the courts to be decided by lawsuits.